-Filters designed to operate within the ultraviolet spectrum filter light with wavelengths from
+- Filters designed to operate within the ultraviolet spectrum filter light with wavelengths from ~4 to 380 nm.

-Those designed to operate within the visible spectrum filter wavelengths from
+- Those designed to operate within the visible spectrum filter wavelengths from ~380 to 750 nm.

-Filters designed for infrared filtering operate on wavelengths from
+- Filters designed for infrared filtering operate on wavelengths from ~750 to 2500 nm.

 The whole of the electromagnetic spectrum, including all three types of radiation listed above, is shown below.
 Note that most optical bandpass filters are constructed to filter a small range of radiation, meaning that the wavelength specifications discussed in sections below would automatically classify them as ultraviolet, visible, or infrared.